Recent Blog Post

 Our Attorneys Can Help With Your Claim

-At Matz Injury Law, our personal injury and car accident attorneys have decades of combined experience dealing with cases like yours.
-We have represented people from all over Michigan who have suffered at the hands of negligent, reckless, or deliberately malicious drivers, and we have won millions in settlements and verdicts.
+At Matz Injury Law, our Michigan personal injury and car accident attorneys have decades of combined experience dealing with cases like yours.
+We have represented people from all over Michigan who have suffered at the hands of negligent, reckless, or deliberately malicious drivers, and we have won millions for our clients in settlements and verdicts.

 We build trusting, long-lasting, and powerful attorney-client relationships and treat every client like a member of our own family.
-If you were injured in a car accident caused by someone else, do not face the insurance companies by yourself.
+When you work with Matz Injury Law, your case will always be handled by a Matz.
+If you were injured in a car accident caused by someone else, do not face the insurance companies alone.
 Let us take on the fight for you.
 Call us at 1-866-22Not33 or fill out our online contact form for legal advice and a free consultation today.

 steven matz headshot